4 Centrality and Importance

 Eigenvector Centrality

-Eigenvector centrality accounts for the phenomenon described above by assuming that a node with an important connection is more important.
-The idea is to “weight” each connection for a node by the centrality of the adjacent neighbor.
+Eigenvector centrality is our first expression of the idea that the importance of a node is related not only to the number of neighbors of that node, but also the importance of those neighbors.
+The idea is to weight each connection for a node by the centrality of the adjacent neighbor.
 In this way, high centrality is achieved either by having lots of connections, or by having a few important connections.

 This leads us to a challenge: which eigenvector should we choose?
 We have up to \(n\) linearly independent eigenvectors to choose from, as well as linear combinations of these, so our task of making a meaningful choice seems quite daunting.
-One constraint we’d like to impose is that we’d like our centrality scores to be nonnegative.
+One reasonable requirement is that we’d like our centrality scores to be nonnegative.
 Will we always be able to find such an eigenvector for any graph?

 Fortunately, we have a powerful theorem that can help us with this task.

-Theorem 4.1 (Perron–Frobenius Theorem) A nonnegative matrix \(A\) has a nonnegative eigenvector with corresponding positive eigenvalue.
-Furthermore, if the matrix is an adjacency matrix for a (strongly) connected network, then the eigenvector is unique and strictly positive, and the corresponding eigenvalue is the largest of all eigenvalues of the matrix.
+2. If \(\mathbf{M}\) is an adjacency matrix for a (strongly) connected network, then the eigenvector is unique and strictly positive, and the corresponding eigenvalue is the largest eigenvalue of \(\mathbf{M}\).

-We won’t reproduce the entire theorem here.
+We won’t reproduce the entire proof here.
 Horn and Johnson (2012) provides a comprehensive discussion of the proof of this theorem.
 Keener (1993) also provides a concise proof and interesting applications to ranking.

 \[ r{\bf c}_{eig} = {\bf A}{\bf c}_{eig} \, \]

-If you have multiple strongly connected components, the second statement of the theorem will not hold.
-However, you can still calculate the eigenvector centrality of each component separately, as each strongly connected component satisfies all conditions for the theorem.
+When multiple connected components exist in an undirected graph (or multiple strongly connected components in a directed graph), the second statement of Theorem 4.1 does not apply.
+However, we can still calculate the eigenvector centrality of each component separately, as each strongly connected component satisfies all conditions for the theorem.

 Show code